 At his party, Bangor City Councilor Joe Baldacci presented Harold with a plaque celebrating his contributions to the community while grandson Hank Langill assisted.
 John Sprague also presented Harold with a Bragg Family Genealogical Report.
-It is interesting to note that his dad, Robert Allan Bragg is memorialized on the window at the back of Grace Church.
+It is interesting to note that his dad, Robert Allan Bragg is memorialized on the double window at the back of Grace Church.

 Lynn Ryan served as an entertaining MC and fun was had by all.
 Later in the day the party continued at Harold’s residence at Winterberry Heights where Bangor Fox News showed up and broadcast to the nightly news.
 Bangor Daily News also featured him on their pages.
 Harold lived until he was 100 1/2.